acampove/rx_run3/README.md

 the `TrainMva` is just a wrapper to `scikit-learn` that enables cross-validation (and therefore that explains the `nfolds` setting).

+### Caveats

+When training on real data, several things might go wrong and the code will try to deal with them in the following ways:

+- **Repeated entries**: Entire rows with features might appear multiple times.
+When doing cross-validation, this might mean that two identical entries will end up in different folds.
+The tool checks for wether a model is evaluated for an entry that was used for training and raise an exception.
+Thus, repeated entries will be removed before training.

+- **NaNs**: Entries with NaNs will break the training with the scikit GradientBoostClassifier base class.
+Thus, we also remove them from the training.

 ## Application

 Given the models already trained, one can use them with: